About the College

 - Human Development and Family Studies, B.S.
 (University College)

-- Information Sciences and Technology, B.S.
+- Information Technology, B.S.
 (University College)

-- Letters, Arts, and Sciences, B.A.
+- Multidisciplinary Studies, B.A.
 (University College)

 - Project and Supply Chain Management, B.S.
 (University College)